EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 The **Clusters** menu lists every back-end to which you have access, and the Open OnDemand host (if applicable).

-Select a host-specific menu option to open an SSH session with the selected host.
+Select a host-specific menu option to log into the selected host.

 When prompted, enter your project username and password.